hamza1760/InventorySystem/README.md

 2. Build the project the resolve maven dependencies.
 3. Run the application.
 4. Your application will be up and running on port 8080.

+## The frontend part of this project is: https://github.com/hamza1760/InventorySystemFrontAngular